Tuğçe Canıtez

-Tuğçe Canıtez (born 10 November 1990) is a Turkish female professional basketball player for Galatasaray.
+Tuğçe Canıtez (born 10 November 1990) is a Turkish retired female professional basketball player.
 The 1.90 m tall athlete plays in the power forward position.

+On 29 August 2023, Canıtez announced that she had ended her professional basketball career.

 Early years

 She played for North Idaho College before she transferred to Westmont College.

 Club career

 Fenerbahçe

 Canitez played for Fenerbahçe between 2013 and 2022.

 Hatay Büyükşehir Belediyespor

 She signed a 1-year contract with Hatay Büyükşehir Belediyespor on 7 July 2022.

 Galatasaray

 On 28 November 2022, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

+As of July 2023, her contract has expired.
+Galatasaray club said goodbye to the player on July 6, 2023 by publishing a thank you message.

 International career

 Canıtez debuted for the Turkey women's national basketball team at the preparation matches before she played at the 2012 FIBA World Olympic Qualifying Tournament for Women.
 She competed for Turkey at the 2012 and 2016 Summer Olympics.